Untitled Header Image

 The internet presents numerous challenges for safe navigation, and we are committed to maintaining co-op as a safe and innocent environment for all our children.
 By limiting electronic device use, we can minimize potential exposure to inappropriate content and encourage positive social interaction.

 We understand that there may be rare instances where a student needs to use a device for urgent communication or a pre-approved educational purpose.
-In such cases, prior approval from Our Lady of Walsingham Homeschool Co-op is required.
+In such cases, prior approval from the Leadership Team is required.

 This policy aims to foster an environment of interaction, learning, and community.
 We appreciate your cooperation in helping us create a positive and productive co-op experience for all.